core-wg/comi/draft-ietf-core-comi.md

 ## Data Editing {#data-editing}

-CoMI allows datastore contents to be created, modified and deleted using CoAP methods.
+CORECONF allows datastore contents to be created, modified and deleted using CoAP methods.

 ### Data Ordering {#DataOrdering}

-A CoMI server MUST preserve the relative order of all user-ordered list and leaf-list entries that are received in a single edit request.
+A CORECONF server MUST preserve the relative order of all user-ordered list and leaf-list entries that are received in a single edit request.
 These YANG data node types are encoded as CBOR arrays so messages will preserve their order.